mongodb/docs/source/utilities/mongorestore.rst

 .. option:: --collection [collection], -c [collection]

-   Use the ``--collection`` option to specify a collection for ``mongorestore`` to restore.
-If you do not specify a "``[collection]``", all collections will be restored or created and data may be overwritten.
+   Use the :option:`--collection` option to specify a collection for :option:`mongorestore` to restore.
+If you do not specify a "``[collection]``", all collections will be restored or created.
+Existing data may be overwritten.
 Use this option to restore data into a MongoDB instance that already has data, or to restore only some data in the specified backup.

-TODO factcheck

-TODO help section says "(some commands)" limitations otherwise unclear.

 .. option:: --objcheck

-   Forces ``mongorestore`` to validate every object before inserting it in the target database.
+   Forces :option:`mongorestore` to validate every object before inserting it in the target database.

 .. option:: --filter '<JSON>'

-   Limits the documents that ``mongorestore`` imports to only those documents that match the JSON document specified as ``'<JSON>'``.
+   Limits the documents that :option:`mongorestore` imports to only those documents that match the JSON document specified as ``'<JSON>'``.
 Be sure to include the document in single quotes to avoid a poor interaction with your shell.